leoiii12/azure-functions-typescript-boilerplate/README.md

       const connection = await DB.getConnection();
       const generalDeviceRepository = connection.getRepository(GeneralDevice);

-      const generalDevice = await generalDeviceRepository.findOne(input.generalDeviceId);
+      // 9.
+API consumer will see your exception message defined here const generalDevice = await generalDeviceRepository.findOne(input.generalDeviceId);
       if (!generalDevice) throw new UserFriendlyError('The GeneralDevice does not exist');
-      // 9. throw a UserFriendlyError

       // 10.
 Create a new entity object let device = new Device();